 Prep

-I also filled the cracks and holes with wood filler to smooth it out completely with no seam at all.
-With the filler completely dry, then I used 120-grit sandpaper to sanded everything so smooth.
+I also filled the cracks and holes with wood filler to smooth them out completely with no seams at all.
+With the filler completely dry, then I used 120-grit sandpaper to sand everything so smoothly.

 As an ultimate touch, I and my wife applied a prime coat, then two semi-gloss white coats on small rollers, so quickly covering a flat surface.